Are you wanting to wear your baby but are scared by horror stories of baby hip dysplasia?

 - Finally, if your baby has a predisposition to this condition, either from genetics or an in-utero position, talk to your doctor to see if triple diapering would be a good idea.
 Using this method involves simultaneously wearing multiple diapers on your baby to keep their hips in a frog-like position.
 You could also roll up cloth diapers between the baby’s legs to keep the hips at an optimal position.

 What Signs Should I Watch For?

 It is important to recognize the signs of hip dysplasia and catch them early.
 This allows treatment to begin right away and your baby can get the care they need.
 Here are five things to look for.

 When you lay your baby on their stomach, do you notice that one buttock crease is higher than the other?
 This might be a sign of this condition.
-Usually, an x-ray can diagnose it.
+Usually, an x-ray or ultrasound can diagnose it.

 2. Limited Range of Motion

 Hips that snap can be a normal occurrence in babies, but clicking hips can often be a sign of infant hip dysplasia.
-An x-ray will confirm the diagnosis.
+An x-ray or ultrasound will confirm the diagnosis.

 5. Swaying Back

 A swaying back exaggerated limp or having one leg longer than the other could all be signs of this problem.
 An exaggerated limp would signal the condition in just one hip joint, whereas swaying back and limping together can be a sign both hips are affected.

 If your baby does develop this issue, don’t be discouraged.
-Sometimes it can happen, even if you have done everything right, and no one really knows why.
+Sometimes it can happen, even if you have done everything right, and no one fully understands why.
 Thankfully, there are several treatment options available.

 Treatments might differ based on your baby’s age, activity level, or the severity of the condition.
 Below we will discuss treatment options based on age and how these treatments work.

 Newborn to Six Months

 Once the hip joints are stable, babies will wean off of the device, first wearing it part time and then only at night before finally stopping entirely.